Corporate Sustainability Reporting Directive (CSRD)

 For non-European companies, the requirement to provide a sustainability report applies to all companies generating a net turnover of EUR 150 million in the EU and which have at least one subsidiary or branch in the EU exceeding certain thresholds.
 These companies must provide a report on their environmental, social and governance (ESG) impacts, as defined in this directive.

 The European Financial Reporting Advisory Group (EFRAG) is responsible for developing draft European standards.
-The European Commission will adopt the final version of the standards as a delegated act, following consultations with EU member states and a number of European bodies.
+The European Commission is granted the power to adopt the final version of the standards as a delegated act, following consultations with EU member states and a number of European bodies.

 Information to be disclosed under the CSRD